artempoletsky/blender_scale_with_modifiers/README.md

 # Scale with modifiers
-Blender addon that's adds operator which applies scale to an object and its modifiers
+Blender addon which adds operator which applies scale to an object and its modifiers.
+For Blender 2.8+
 ## Download and installation

 1. Download latest `scale_with_modifiers.py` from https://github.com/artempoletsky/blender_scale_with_modifiers/releases